 Download the HLA Sample Project.
 This step is not required since a user can create and most likely will create a new project for a specific program.
 However, reviewing this example will assist during the first time you go through the setup and configuration as it provides a known working project.
 Note that the sample project contains a default configuration for the MAK RTI as well as the VTC RTI.
 RID file and other federation settings will likely require changes.
-See the later steps for details.
+Go to the later steps for details.

 ACE Studio Project Manager: